Termination For Convenience Clause Minimizing the Impact

 As a contractor, you should make yourself aware of your rights and obligations.
 You should gather information about the statutory costs that you can recover and ways to minimize the chance of losing out on those damages.
 For example, you could potentially receive:

-• Costs incurred to prepare and present its termination settlement proposal to the Government.
+- Costs incurred in preparing and presenting its termination settlement proposal to the government.

 How Should You Minimize the Impact of the Termination For Convenience Clause?